basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
 The blinking pipe in a text box is the keyboard cursor.
-It informs you where you are positioned within a piece of text.
+It informs you where you are positioned within a piece of editable text.